-Where the flail is operated on a tractor that is equipped with a safety frame or roll bar only, then an additional frame must be made and fixed to the tractor onto which the guard mesh can be secured.
+Where the flail is operated on a tractor that is equipped with a safety frame or roll bar only, then an additional frame must be made and fixed to the tractor on to which the guard mesh can be secured.
 In addition to the guard mesh, a sheet of Polycarbonate transparent glazing must be fitted to the frame to provide further operator protection.
 This material must also be used when the cab does not have safety glass installed.

 Polycarbonate transparent sheeting is an impact resistant material which can be readily sawn and shaped to requirements.
-To prevent damage to the surface a toughened grade of Polycarbonate which is resistant to scratching is recommended.
+Unfortunately it is susceptible to surface damage and scratching, therefore it is advisable to place the material on the inside of the window for protection.
+No attempt should be made to wipe the sheeting with dirt engrained cloth.

-Polycarbonate sheeting is obtainable under brand names such as :-

-"Makrolon", "Tuffak", and "Lexan".
+Toughened grades of polycarbonate sheeting are available under the brand names of "Makrolon", "Tuffak", and "Lexan".

-In case of difficulty in obtaining this material locally, contact F.W.McConnel Ltd through your usual dealer.
+In case of difficulty in obtaining this material locally, contact F.W.
+McConnel Ltd through your normal dealer.